Security Best Practices

 By default, the Opt-Server will mount into the sandbox all the direct parents of the executable's

 shared library dependencies.
-This makes the setup of commands more convenient, because there is a good
+This can make the setup of commands simpler, because there is a

 chance that standard library paths of your system (e.g.

-The drawback to this default behavior is that maybe your executable depends on shared libraries that are within directories that you don't want to be readable — rather, only the specific shared library files should be readable.
+The drawback to this default behavior is that maybe your executable depends on shared libraries that are within directories that you don't want to be readable in its entirety, but only the specific shared library files needed by your executables.

 You can see what files and directories are being mounted in the sandbox for a command using the